-The Midwest Book Review, in April 2016, said of Becoming Valley Forge, "Although a work of fiction, author Sheilah Vance has included a great deal of historically factual background details in her stirring saga of a novel.
-Impressively well written from beginning to end, "Becoming Valley Forge" is highly recommended for both community and academic library Historical Fiction collections."
+The full review in the April 2016 edition of the MBR's Small Press Book Watch, reads: "Although a work of fiction, author Sheilah Vance has included a great deal of historically factual background details in her stirring saga of a novel.
+Impressively well written from beginning to end, "Becoming Valley Forge" is highly recommended for both community and academic library Historical Fiction collections.
+For personal reading lists it should be noted that "Becoming Valley Forge" is also available in a Kindle edition (\$9.99)."